ysyk2021/the-master-decision-maker-2-0-strategies-for-making-complex-decisions-with-network-science-and/src/chapter-4-3.md

-# Identifying Key Nodes and Connections in the Network

 In this chapter, we will explore the crucial task of identifying key nodes and connections in a network.
 Understanding the significance of these elements is essential for effective decision-making using network science and complexity theory.
 By recognizing and leveraging the most influential nodes and connections, decision-makers can optimize their strategies and achieve desired outcomes.